obsidianmd/obsidian-help/en/Attachments/Slides demo.md

 - [[Internal links]]
 - Link auto-complete
-- See backlinks to and unlinked mentions of current note
+- See backlinks to and unlinked mentions of active note
 - Graph view

 ---